-The Panel was further satisfied that Councillor Mack had made a number of gratuitous and unwarranted personal comments to a second councillor, Councillor Alistair Mackay in an email of 24 April 2020.
-In addition, the Panel found that Councillor Mack had made threatening and intimidating remarks in that email when he made reference to someone going round to the other councillor's house and inflicting personal harm on him.
+The Panel was further satisfied that Councillor Mack had made a number of gratuitous and unwarranted personal comments to a second councillor in an email of 24 April 2020.
+In addition, the Panel found that Councillor Mack had made threatening and intimidating remarks in that email in making reference to someone going to the second councillor's house and inflicting personal harm on him.